geosoft1/tools/HOWTO.md

 * Start LiteIDE and create new project Go1 Simple Project
 * At Name write `` github.com/githubuser/projectname ``
 * Open `` main.go `` from this project
-* Use `` repo gitpassword ``.
-You will be asked for password again.
+* Use `` repo ``.
+You will be asked for password twice.
 Now your project will became a repo on github :-)
 * Use `` git add filename `` to add other files to your repo as you wish
 * Use `` git commit -m "-" -a `` and `` git push `` to push files to github.
 Note that first time you will need to use `` git push origin master `` but not if you use `` repo `` command.
 * Use `` clone github.com/projectname `` to clone projects.